Augmenting Iterative Trajectory for Bilevel Optimization: Methodology, Analysis and Extensions: Introduction

 \subsection{Contributions}

 In this work, we propose the Augmented Iterative Trajectory (AIT) framework with two augmentation techniques, including Initialization Auxiliary (IA) and Pessimistic Trajectory Truncation (PTT), and a series of extension strategies to handle the above limitations of existing GBMs.
-More specifically, we first analyze the vanilla iterative trajectory constructed by the gradient-based BLO scheme, and highlight two significant deficiencies of iterative trajectory, including empirically choosing initialization of iterative trajectory (i.e., $\y_0(\x))$ and using entire trajectory for hyper-gradient calculation by default, both of which are less noticed by existing GBMs.
+More specifically, we first analyze the vanilla iterative trajectory constructed by the gradient-based BLO scheme, and highlight two significant deficiencies that have been largely overlooked: (i) The initialization of the iterative trajectory is typically chosen empirically. (ii) The entire trajectory is often used by default for hyper-gradient calculation.

 Aiming at the above deficiencies of iterative trajectory, we first introduce IA to optimize the initialization value for LL trajectory simultaneously with the UL variables.
-Then we propose prior regularization as warm start to guide the optimization of IA, and investigate different iterative dynamic mapping schemes and acceleration dynamics to construct our AIT framework for BLOs with Convex LL subproblem ($\textrm{AIT}_{C}$ for short).
-To handle the challenging non-convex scenario, we further propose PTT operation to dynamically adjust the iterative trajectory for calculation of the hyper-gradient, and introduce the acceleration gradient scheme to construct our AIT framework for Non-Convex BLOs ($\textrm{AIT}_{NC}$ for short).
+We further enhance IA with a proximal prior regularization strategy as a warm start, and explore different iterative dynamic mapping schemes and acceleration dynamics to construct $\textrm{AIT}_{C}$ for BLOs with convex LL subproblems.
+To handle the challenging non-convex scenario, we further propose PTT operation to dynamically adjust the iterative trajectory for hyper-gradient calculation, and additionally incorporate accelerated gradient schemes to form $\textrm{AIT}_{NC}$ for non-convex BLOs.
 Theoretically, we conduct detailed convergence analysis of $\textrm{AIT}_{C}$, $\textrm{AIT}_{NC}$ and its variations to support different challenging scenarios, especially for the unexplored non-convex scenario.
-Finally, we demonstrate our convergence results and performance improvement with extensive experiments based on the various numerical examples, typical learning and vision applications and other more challenging deep learning tasks.
+Finally, we validate AIT and its extension schemes through extensive numerical experiments and evaluations on diverse learning and vision tasks.
 We summarize our main contributions as follows. \begin{itemize}

 \item We conduct a thorough analysis of the iterative trajectory construction for the gradient-based BLO scheme, which is a significant departure from the existing GBMs.
 We then identify two limitations of the vanilla iterative trajectory adopted by current GBMs, and introduce our AIT to address BLOs with more relaxed LL assumptions.